 Initial Costs

 Obtaining an RBT license and certification can be expensive.
-Not only do you have to complete a training course, but complete the exam and the ongoing renewal process.
+Not only do you have to complete a training course, but the exam and the ongoing renewal process.
 These costs will vary depending on where and how you train, but taking a good look at the costs before embarking on this journey is essential.

 BACB Code of Ethics

-RBTs are expected to adhere to the BACB Code Of Ethics.
+RBTs are expected to adhere to the BACB Code of Ethics.
 They must also attend regular meetings regarding their clients and maintain detailed records and data regarding their treatment.
 Many hopeful RBTs don’t realize the administrative work needed to maintain their certification and play an active role as a therapist.

-How Much Money Do RBTs Make?
+How much Money Do RBTs Make?

 Get Your Questions Answered from Heartlinks